 We have dug into (no pun intended) a few specific places to mine for crystals and suggestions to find areas with potential.

 But, let’s take a moment to talk specifically about how you determine where to search for crystals once you’ve gotten to the mining location.
-Why are some areas richer in gems than in other areas?
+Why are some areas richer in gems than other areas?
 What makes for a good crystal digging location?

 Certain crystals will occur naturally in a much greater abundance than other crystals, especially if you look in the right areas.
-For example, quartz crystal is the second most common mineral on Earth, and so it is easy to come across it in your search.
+For example, quartz crystal is the second most common mineral on Earth, so it is easy to come across it in your search.